HeapSpace/heapcon/content/talks/how-we-built-devtube/_index.md

 ---
 title: "How we built Dev.Tube"
+description: "Built by 2 developers in only 2 months."
 ---

 Built by 2 developers in only 2 months, Dev.Tube is gradually becoming the primary hub of developer videos.